 2. Grand Canyon Village

 The Grand Canyon Village, located on the South Rim of the canyon, is a beautiful place to stay or just visit.
+It’s where many of the main attractions and activities are or begin from.

 This historic town was founded in the early 1900s with the arrival of the first steam-powered train.
-Since then, it’s been a hub of activity for Native Americans, and homesteaders.
+Since then, it’s been a hub of activity for Native Americans and homesteaders.
 There are several cultural centers and places to see antique Native American crafts and culture.

 3. Mule Ride into the Grand Canyon